-November 19, 2011 - Saif al-Islam Gadhafi, Moammar Gadhafi's son, is captured after a firefight in southern Libya.
+November 19, 2011 - Saif al-Islam is captured after a firefight in southern Libya.

-November 23, 2011 - Acting Prime Minister Abdurrahim El-Keib names 25 people to the Transitional Executive Board, Libya's new cabinet.
+November 23, 2011 - El-Keib names 25 people to the Transitional Executive Board, Libya's new cabinet.

 December 16, 2011 - The Security Council lifts sanctions on the Central Bank of Libya and the Libyan Foreign Bank.

-July 7-8, 2012 - Elections are held for the 200-seat national assembly; there are more than 3,500 candidates, as these are the first elections in Libya in 42 years.
-The winners are expected to be announced within a week.
+July 7-8, 2012 - Elections are held for the 200-seat national assembly; there are more than 3,500 candidates in the first elections in Libya in 42 years.

 August 8, 2012 - Libya's NTC hands over power to the General National Congress.

-September 11, 2012 - U.S. Ambassador to Libya Christopher Stevens and three American diplomatic staffers are killed in an attack on the U.S. consulate in Benghazi.
-The cause is alleged to be an anti-Islam video produced by an Israeli-American but American officials believe it could have been a planned attack.
-Chief suspect is the pro-al Qaeda group the Imprisoned Omar Abdul Rahman Brigades.
+September 11, 2012 - US Ambassador Christopher Stevens and three US diplomatic staffers are killed in an attack on the US consulate in Benghazi.
+Initially, the cause is alleged to be an anti-Islam video produced by an Israeli-American, but it is later determined to be a terrorist attack.

 September 12, 2012 - The General National Congress names Mustafa Abushagur prime minister-elect and gives him approximately three and a half weeks to form a crisis government proposal.

-October 7, 2012 - Prime Minister-elect Mustafa Abushagur is voted out of office with a "no confidence" 125 to 44 vote against his proposed cabinet.
+October 7, 2012 - Abushagur is voted out of office with a "no confidence" 125 to 44 vote against his proposed cabinet.

 October 14, 2012 - Ali Zeidan is elected as the country's new prime minister.

-October 20, 2012 - Official sources report fighting in the former Gadhafi stronghold of Bani Walid where government forces, at least 200, are wounded and 14 government and pro-government militia members are killed.
+October 20, 2012 - Official sources report fighting in the former Gadhafi stronghold of Bani Walid where at least 200 government forces are wounded, and 14 government and pro-government militia members are killed.
 Among those killed is Khamis Gadhafi, 29, the youngest son of the former leader.